MENUMENU

 1. Heating

 While this isn’t a project that we’ll be tackling ourselves, it is going to be an all-consuming project this summer.
 The central heating along with all heating pipes as well as the water supply and drainage in our building will completely be replaced this year.
-Needless to say, this is a project of epic proportions and will inevitably involve a lot of upheaval and an eye-watering amount of money.
+Needless to say, this is a project of epic proportions and will inevitably involve a lot of upheavals and an eye-watering amount of money.

 Obviously, not all of the work will just be in our apartment but given that every apartment will require every radiator to be reconnected to the new pipework and require all taps, toilets, showers and baths to be reconnected to the water and drainage pipes there is going to be a huge amount of building work in every apartment just to get things working again.